keycloakify/keycloakify-starter/README.md

 # Storybook

+Spin up a test environment for your Keycloak pages.

 ```bash
 npx keycloakify add-story # Select the pages you want to add stories for
 yarn storybook # Start Storybook